Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/04-AIE-API-based-FFT-for-many-instances-applications/README.md

 A not trivial design challenge to face when performing time interleaving is the management of the kernels' buffers.
 In fact, each single kernel that computes the FFT expects its input data to be contiguous inside the buffer.
 If for instance we set the batching parameter $\text{REPEAT} = 2$ in the kernels' header file, the input buffer size will increase, but the data is expected to be ordered with the first N samples coming from one signal instance, followed by the second N samples coming from another instance.
 This is not possible, since the data will be inputted as interleaved, as visible from Table 2.

 Within this context, the easiest construct to use would be packet switching, where a single physical channel is used to route data to different kernels.
 However, the only supported packet switching mode for AI Engine kernels is currently the explicit one, where is sent a 32-bit header first, containing the packet information, and then a payload containing the wanted amount of data.
 Because of the interleaved nature of the data communication, in such case the header overhead must be paid for every sent sample, halving the channels bandwidth.

 The second possibility is to use passthrough kernels to just route the data to the compute kernels, relocating the overhead from the I/O resources to the computational ones.

 The third option is to use 16 BRAM buffers in PL and thus to send the data in order, paying with fabric resources and a large initial latency, that would last about twice the total acquisition time: $2 \cdot T_{acq} \simeq 16,4\mu s$.

 The fourth and last possibility is using the AIE-ML memory tile as buffers, and exploit their programmable access pattern to use them as interfaces.

-The choice falls on this last option, as it manages all the data within the AI Engine and keeps the bandwidth, the interleaving, and the used programmable logic resources unvaried, at the cost of a resonably increased latency and the resources inside the array memory tiles.
+The choice falls on this last option, as it manages all the data within the AI Engine and keeps the bandwidth, the interleaving, and the used programmable logic resources unvaried, at the cost of a reasonably increased latency and the resources inside the array memory tiles.

 #### Designing Data Movement with the Memory Tiles

 The main idea is to employ the AIE-ML memory tiles ability to perform matrix transposition implicitly while writing and reading the data, through the programmable access pattern set with tiling parameters.
 In this way it is possible to perform temporal and spatial interleaving on the input samples before sending them to their respective kernels.

 To do so, consider the input data as a matrix where the rows represent the n-th samples of every instance, and the columns represent the instances.
 A visualization of such a matrix is shown in the following table, where the instances $i$ go from 0 to $I$, while the samples $n$ go from 0 to $N$.

 <p align="center"><img src="./images/Instance_mapping_0.png" width="100%"></p>
 <p align="center">Table 3: Memory tile Buffering Matrix.</p></br>

 In this way, it is possible to write inside the memory tile row-by-row with the inputs coming from every instance at their sample rate of 125MSa/s, so that a row of the memory tile will be filled at every sample cycle.
 Eventually, all the columns of the matrix will be filled when the last sample of every instance will be written to the memory tile, i.e. the last row of the matrix, at the last sampling cycle.

 Now, the memory tile reading operation done by the kernels can proceed in the opposite way, column-by-column.
 In this way the kernel's buffers will be filled with the all the samples in a contiguous way, as needed.

 To apply time interleaving to such matrix, Table 2 and Table 3 need to be merged.
 To do so, observe that the rows of Table 2 are filled at a rate $r=125MSa/s$, while the rows of Table 2 are filled every $f_{PL}=500MHz$, thus Table 3 is filled with an rate equal to the sample rate $r$ for each row, because the wanted temporal interleaving makes the PL rate $\theta$ times bigger than $r$.
 This means that Table 3 can be folded $\theta$ times to form a three-dimensional tensor, where each vertical slice contains all the time interleaved samples with the order of Table 2, while each horizontal slice is composed of contiguous instances spanning though rows, and contiguous samples spanning though columns, as shown in the following animation.

 <p align="center"><img src="./images/video.gif" width="100%"></p>